dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/store-module.rst

 TDB Disk Persisted Store
 ~~~~~~~~~~~~~~~~~~~~~~~~

-TODO: update this section.

 .. note::
    Make sure to set ``reload-on-start`` to ``true`` if run for
    the first time.
 This will create a TDB store and load the data.

-If only *read access* is performed, then Rapier can be run once with
+If only *read access* is performed, then Knora can be run once with
 reloading enabled.
 After that, reloading can be turned off, and the
 persisted TDB store can be reused, as any data found under the
 ``tdb-storage-path`` will be reused.